-Year Ended December 31,
+Year Ended Year Ended December 31,

-2020 2021
+2021 2022

-Weighted average exercise price during the year USD 6.6 USD 13.8
+Weighted average exercise price during the year USD 13.8 USD 3.44

-Grant date share price USD2.1~USD11.1 USD 4.3~USD 23.3
+Grant date share price USD 4.3~USD 23.3 USD 0.75~USD 4.91

-Risk-free interest rate 0.8%~1.1% 1.2%~1.7%
+Risk-free interest rate 1.2%~1.7% 1.9%~3.4%

-Expected volatility 61.8%~77.4% 60.5%~62.2%
+Expected volatility 60.5%~62.2% 61.4%~62.0%

 Option life 10 years 10 years

-Expected early exercise multiple 2.2 2.2
+Expected early exercise multiple 2.2 2.2~2.8

 Dividend yield Nil Nil

-Forfeiture rate 9.5% 3.0~9.6%
+Forfeiture rate 3.0%-9.6% 3.0%-10.8%

-Weighted average fair value of options granted during the year USD 4.2 USD 10.6
+Weighted average fair value of options granted during the year USD 10.6 USD 1.98

-- 1. Grant date share price-Because our ordinary shares are not yet publicly traded, we are required to estimate the fair value of our ordinary shares, as discussed in "-Ordinary Share Valuation" below. - 2.
-Risk-free interest rate-The risk-free rate is based on the U.S. Treasury yield for our risk-free interest rate that corresponds with the expected term. - 3.
-Expected volatility-We adopted the average volatility of the comparable companies as the proxy of the expected volatility of the underlying share.
-The volatility of each comparable company was based on the historical daily stock prices for a period with length commensurate to the remaining maturity life of the stock options. - 4.
-Option life-We adopted option life in accordance with the contractual terms of the options. - 5.
-Expected early exercise multiple-We estimated expected early exercise multiple for employee grantees and senior management grantees respectively by making reference to academic research. - Dividend yield-We have no history of paying cash dividends on our ordinary shares and do not expect to pay dividends in the foreseeable future. - 7.
-Forfeiture rate-We estimated the probability of employee grantees exit based on the historical records.
+- During the year ended December 31, 2022, the forfeiture rates for executives was 3.0% and ranged from 7.7% to 10.8% for all other employees. - (i) Discounted ESPP price for issued shares during the year ended December 31, 2022 was USD 0.74. - Grant date share price-Because our ordinary shares are not yet publicly traded, we are required to estimate the fair value of our ordinary shares, as discussed in "-Ordinary Share Valuation" below. - Risk-free interest rate-The risk-free rate is based on the U.S. Treasury yield for our risk-free interest rate that corresponds with the expected term. - Expected volatility-We adopted the average volatility of the comparable companies as the proxy of the expected volatility of the underlying share.
+The volatility of each comparable company was based on the historical daily stock prices for a period with length commensurate to the remaining maturity life of the stock options. - Option life-We adopted option life in accordance with the contractual terms of the options. - Expected early exercise multiple-We estimated expected early exercise multiple for employee grantees and senior management grantees respectively by making reference to academic research. - Dividend yield-We have no history of paying cash dividends on our ordinary shares and do not expect to pay dividends in the foreseeable future. - Forfeiture rate-We estimated the probability of employee grantees exit based on the historical records.

-(d) Ordinary Share Valuation
+(e) Ordinary Share Valuation

-Before IPO the fair value of the ordinary shares underlying our share options has been determined by us, with input from management and contemporaneous third-party valuations, as there has been no public market for our ordinary shares.
-Given the absence of a public trading market of our ordinary shares at then, and in accordance with the American Institute of Certified Public Accountants Practice

-Aid, Valuation of Privately Held Company Equity Securities Issued as Compensation, the management exercised reasonable judgement and considered numerous objective and subjective factors to determine the best estimate of the fair value of our ordinary shares at each grant date for the reporting period.
-These factors include important developments in our operations, including research and development activities, sales of preferred shares, actual operating results and financial performance, the conditions in the biotechnology industry and the economy in general and the stock price performance and volatility of comparable public companies used to determine our total equity value, which is allocated to our different classes of ordinary and preferred shares.
-In addition, the valuation of our ordinary shares considers the lack of liquidity of our ordinary shares.
-Our ordinary shares were valued under a hybrid framework which includes a OPM valuation model and an analysis assuming an initial public offering as a possible future event, or the IPO Scenario.
+Before our IPO, the fair value of the ordinary shares underlying our share options was determined by us, with input from management and contemporaneous third-party valuations, as there was no public market for our ordinary shares.
+Given the absence of a public trading market of our ordinary shares, and in accordance with the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately Held Company Equity Securities Issued as Compensation, the management exercised reasonable judgement and considered numerous objective and subjective factors to determine the best estimate of the fair value of our ordinary shares at each grant date for the reporting period.
+These factors included important developments in our operations, including research and development activities, sales of preferred shares, actual operating results and financial performance, the conditions in the biotechnology industry, general economic conditions, and the stock price performance and volatility of comparable public companies used to determine our total equity value, which is allocated to our different classes of ordinary and preferred shares.
+In addition, in valuing our ordinary shares, we considered the lack of liquidity of those shares.
+Our ordinary shares were valued under a hybrid framework which included an OPM valuation model and an analysis assuming an initial public offering as a possible future event, or the IPO Scenario.